Keshavnemeli/snowboy-test/examples/Python/ReadMe.md

     detector.start(detected_callback)

-Then speak "snowboy" to your microphone to see whetheer Snowboy detects you.
+Then speak "snowboy" into to your microphone to see whetheer Snowboy detects you.
+To use your personal model change `resources/snowboy.umdl` to your model path.

 **TODO**:
-Backend: Listen for audio stream over http  on a port and then pass the audio stream into the detector object we've created above.
-Check the types of audio stream snowboydecoder.HotwordDetector accepts and convert the audio stream to that format.
+Backend: Listen for audio stream over http on a port and then pass the audio stream data into the detector object we've created above.
+Check the audio object type snowboydecoder.HotwordDetector accepts.
+Then we need to convert the audio stream to that object type.
 Run this on a server so that it accepts an audio stream and sends back an http response.

 Frontend: Continously listen to the microphone of the user and whenever he speaks we need to send a request to the above backend with the payload as the audio stream and expect a response.